 Buying a new or used truck camper for the first time can be pretty exciting.
 The comfort that your new “home on wheels” provides makes long-distance travel and camping in the wilderness a pleasure.
-If you bought your camper new, it probably came with a starter kit that included things like a sewer drain hose (aka stinky slinky), toilet paper, a 30 amp power cord, and a fresh water fill hose.
+If you bought your camper new, it probably came with a starter kit that included things like a sewer drain hose (aka stinky slinky), toilet paper, a 30-amp power cord, and a fresh water fill hose.
 While all of these items are important, they are just the basics.
-There are other items that you’ll need to camp comfortably, especially if your plans include a lot of overlanding and boondocking.
-Note, this list does not include modifications and assumes you have the everyday basics for your camper like dishes, utensils, linens, blankets, a fire extinguisher, paper towels, etc. So without any further adieu, and in no particular order, here are 18 must-have items for your new truck camper:
+There are other items that you’ll need to camp comfortably, especially if your plans include a lot time off-grid.
+This article identifies several items I recommend.
+It’s not all inclusive, but it’s a very good start for things you’ll need to pickup.
+Note, this list does not include modifications and assumes you have the everyday basics for your camper like dishes, utensils, linens, blankets, a fire extinguisher, paper towels, etc. So without any further adieu, and in no particular order, here are 18 must-have items I recommend for your truck camper:

 2. Valterra Gray Water Drain Adapter: